GLOBAL MARKETS-World shares retreat on rise in Sino-US tensions | Business

 Global shares skidded further from five-month peaks on Friday as a bounce back in European business activity did little to ease the jitters surrounding Sino-U.S. tensions, while gold approached a record high.
 The mood darkened after Beijing ordered the United States to close its consulate in Chengdu, in retaliation for being told to shut its consulate in Houston earlier this week.

-"An escalation in U.S.-China tensions that could have hugely negative consequences on stock market leadership, particularly around the US tech giants, is worrying," said International markets analysis and insights from Stephen Innes, Chief Global Market Strategist at AxiCorp.
+"An escalation in U.S.-China tensions that could have hugely negative consequences on stock market leadership, particularly around the US tech giants, is worrying," said Stephen Innes, Chief Global Market Strategist at AxiCorp.
 "Even more so, if President Trump pulls the free pass into China, and things could turn quite ugly into the weekend as traders will have no option but pare risk."

-E-Mini futures for the S&P 500 edged down 0.8%.
-Investors took little comfort from purchasing managers' index (PMI) data which showed euro zone business activity bounced back to growth in July as more parts of the economy that were locked down to curtail the spread of the coronavirus reopened.
+E-Mini futures for the S&P 500 edged down 0.2%.
+Investors took some comfort from flash Composite Purchasing Managers' Index (PMI) data which showed euro zone business activity bounced back to growth in July as more parts of the economy that were locked down to curtail the spread of the coronavirus reopened.

-The euro was at $1.16020, close to its highest level since October 2018, having enjoyed a winning streak for all of July, as the European Union's passing of a 750 billion-euro recovery fund restored confidence.
-The yen was up 0.6% at 106.25, its highest since June 23.
+The euro was at $1.15880, close to its highest level since October 2018, having enjoyed a winning streak for all of July, as the European Union's passing of a 750 billion-euro recovery fund restored confidence.
+The yen was up 0.5% at 106.33, earlier touching its highest since June 23.

-The Chinese yuan, a barometer of Sino-U.S. tensions, looks set for its worst week in three months.
-It was down 0.2% at 7.0276 per dollar in the offshore market.
-Italy's 10-year bond yield was steady at around 1.05% , holding near Thursday's 4-1/2 month low at 1.04%.
-Germany's Bund yield was a touch lower on Friday at -0.49% .
+The Chinese yuan, a barometer of Sino-U.S. tensions, looks set for its worst week since mid May.
+It was down 0.2% at 7.0235 per dollar in the offshore market.
+In fixed income, Italy's bond market was poised for its best week in two months.
+Although Italy's 10-year bond yield rose 4 basis points to 1.09%, it was still holding near Thursday's low around 1.04%.

 ALSO READ